bonds/bonds.github.io/content/posts/recipes/chocolate-chip-ice-cream.md

 tags: [food, recipe]
 ---

 Makes about 2 quarts.
+Substitute 4 teaspoons vanilla extract for the vanilla beans by adding the vanilla extract after the mixture cools, before putting it in the refridgerator.

-* 2 vanilla beans or 4 teaspoons vanilla extract
+* 2 vanilla beans
 * 3.5 cups heavy cream
 * 2.5 cups whole milk
 * 0.66 cups sugar